-The first step in building your email marketing empire is to put the technical infrastructure in place in order to handle the type and volume of email you will be send.
+The first step in building your email marketing empire is to put the technical infrastructure in place in order to handle the type and volume of email you will send.
 If you were going to setup a call center, you would never try to run it using only your personal phone number.
 You would hire an expert to tell you what you need, get dozens of phone lines and other telecommunications hardware and put software in place specifically to handle the routing of calls.
 Likewise, you should never try to run an email marketing campaign using your personal email account.
 A standard email account with Gmail, Outlook or Yahoo just is not setup for organizing and contacting large numbers of people through a mailing list.
 Instead, you will want to work with an email service provider (ESP) that provides specialized software and infrastructure that can help manage your mailing list and deliver email to your subscribers.

 What Email Service Providers Do